KaiChan01/AnimatAssignment/README.md

 2. Download and include these two files in BGE
 3. in BGE's main.cpp #include "AnimatAssignment.h"
 4. Change code in main() to "shared_ptr<Game> game = make_shared<AnimatAssignment>();"

+I recieved a grade of 86% for this assignment